piyush-kachhadiya/piyush-kachhadiya/README.md

 I'm proficient in AWS, cPanel, Google Cloud, and Azure for robust server-side management.

 📊 Effective Project Management:
-I use JIRA, ClickUp, and Trello with Scrum methodologies for streamlined project execution.
+I use ClickUp, JIRA, and Trello with Scrum methodologies for streamlined project execution.

+## Skills

+**Backend:** NextJS, NestJS.
+Express, Python, Typescript **Frontend:** ReactJS, Angular, TailwindCSS, Typescript **Databases:** MySQL, MongoDB, Supabase(PostgreSQL), Firebase **Server:** AWS VPC, EC2, Cloudfront, S3, SNS, SES, EventBridge, Codecommit, Codedeploy, Pipelines, Route53, Lightsail, Digital Ocean

 ## Projects

+### Genuo AI
+[GenuoAI](https://genuo.ai/) - I was responsible to create and maintain frontend and backend both along with integrating multiple LLMs into the App.
+Genuo AI is an ultumate content generator app similar to Jasper AI.
+I worked with one junior developer in the project and was responsible for code review and deployments.

+### Uptunrly
+[Upturnly](https://upturnly.com/) - Uptunrly is a B2B Cold email & LinkedIN outreach agency.
+I was responsible for creating their Performance Optimised, SEO Friendly website using Next.js using Supabase to manage contents.

 ### Now Optics